Stefan Gröschl

 With French Ambassadress to Mexico, Mme Maryse Bossière in Mexico City

 During this mission I have collaborated with numerous academic institutions throughout Latin America to develop (double) degree programs for ESSEC’s undergraduate and graduate students, and to promote some of our cornerstone programs such as the Global BBA.
-The mission provided me with some great insights into ESSEC’s administration and program developments; it allowed me to meet and work with embassies in Mexico, Cuba and Panama; and to collaborate with academic partners in Uruguay, Chile, Brazil, Mexico, Cuba, Panama, Peru and Bolivia.
-The mission also allowed me to collaborate with numerous SMEs and multinational companies in the private sector, transnational organizations such as the United Nations, and global NGOs such Save the Children and the International Red Cross.
-Last but not least, it was a great enjoyment to welcome ESSEC students and staff on their study and work trips to Panama.
+The mission provided me with some great insights into ESSEC’s administration and program developers; it allowed me to meet and work with embassies in Mexico, Cuba and Panama; and to collaborate with academic partners in Uruguay, Chile, Brazil, Mexico, Cuba, Panama, Peru and Bolivia.
+The mission also allowed me to collaborate with numerous companies in private sectors, transnational organizations such as the United Nations, and global NGOs such Save the Children and the International Red Cross.
+Last but not least, I have been able to organize and welcome ESSEC students and staff on their study and work trips to Panama.